NikolaosGazis/Student-Performance-Model/README.md

   - Go ahead and open issues, propose changes or submit pull requests to enhance the functionality of this program as well as how it will be used.

-## License
+### License
-The project is licensed under the [MIT License](https://github.com/NikolaosGazis/Student-Perfomance-Model?tab=MIT-1-ov-file).
+The repository is licensed under the [MIT License](https://github.com/NikolaosGazis/Student-Perfomance-Model?tab=MIT-1-ov-file).